misorrek/Hufferlinge-Lib/README.md

 # Hufferlinge-Lib

-The Hufferlinge Libary is about to start :octocat:
+The Hufferlinge Libary is a summary of old or new functionalities for our modules and projects, that grow and grow :octocat: